denten-books/plain-text/4-screen.md

 ## Spiritual Telegraph

-Let us initially note that the contemporary attempt to "fix" human experience somewhere on the spectrum between discrete and continuous representation in relation to digital computers echoes a similar conversation about the electrical telegraph at the turn of the previous century.
-The parallels suggest that what we may now perceive as an essential quality of some extant corporeal technique---writing by hand, for example---in fact constitutes an arbitrary relationship between technology and some arbitrary naturalized idea of the human.
+The contemporary attempt to "fix" human experience on the spectrum between discrete and continuous representation echoes a similar conversation that occurred at the turn of the previous century.
+The parallels suggest that our present belief in the essentialism of corporeal technique---writing by hand, for example---in fact constitutes an arbitrary idea of the human.

-Consider the spiritual conversations surrounding the development of the telegraph in the beginning of the twentieth century.
+Consider the spiritual conversations surrounding telegraphy.
 At the time before the standardization of the telegraph alphabets, multiple ways of translating language into electrical signal competed for their share of the rapidly growing telecommunications market.
-In particular, a well-publicised feud emerged between proponents of direct current (DC) and alternating current (AC) based systems.
+Soon, a well-publicised feud emerged between proponents of direct current (DC) and alternating current (AC) based systems.
 A few technical details are necessary to understand how an argument about engineering designs gained a metaphysical significance.

-Telegraph systems based on the neutral direct current design assumed electrical current flow for some elements of the encoding (like dashes) and absence of current for others (like dots) [@welk_neutral_2000].[^ln3-ndc] Systems based on alternating current designs converted Morse code (and other encoding systems) into pulses of alternating positive and negative current, where positive current could stand for "dashes" and negative for "dots."
+Telegraph systems based on direct current design converted electrical current flow into dashes, and the absence of current into dots [@welk_neutral_2000].[^ln3-ndc] Systems based on alternating current designs converted Morse code (and other encoding systems) into pulses of alternating positive and negative current, where positive current could stand for "dashes" and negative for "dots."
 Direct current designs preferred the use of the "saw tooth" or "square" periodic waveforms to represent binary states.
-They signal was either "on" or "off" with nothing in between.
+The signal was either "on" or "off" with nothing in between.
 By contrast, literature on alternating current designs often argued for the use of the more round, sinusoidal signal, which covered a more "organic" range of amplitudes.
-The sinusoidal wave could be modulated into a multitude of states beyond binary [@crehore_practical_1900;
+The sinusoidal wave could be modulated into a multitude of states [@crehore_practical_1900; @hausmann_telegraph_1915, 374].
-@hausmann_telegraph_1915, 374].
 Instead of being just "on" or "off" it offered measurable points of current intensity along the curve of the sine wave.
 Consequently, alternating current designs tended towards the transmission of continuous quantities like images and cursive handwriting.
 The sinusoidal curve itself resembled natural, organic shapes, like handwriting.
 The alternating current suggested a visual analogy between the thing being transmitted (picture or text) and electric signal.

-The Pollak-Virag telegraph that Bernhard Siegert mentions briefly in his seminal essay on German media theory was one such device.[^ln3-virag] The original Pollak-Virag machine patented in 1900 proposed to send regular Morse encoding by means of alternating current of two different polarities and two different strengths, for a total of four types of signals.[^ln3-siegert] Other than the irregular signal shape and the use of alternating current, the Pollak-Virag encoding differed little from single-Morse systems.
-By 1901, however, the authors were issued an American patent for the "Writing Telegraph," which builds on their previous design in an interesting way.
+The Pollak-Virag telegraph that Bernhard Siegert mentions briefly in his seminal essay on German media theory was one such device.[^ln3-virag] The original Pollak-Virag machine patented in 1900 sent regular Morse encoding by means of alternating current of two different polarities and two different strengths, for a total of four types of signals.[^ln3-siegert] Other than the irregular signal shape and the use of alternating current, the Pollak-Virag encoding differed little from single-Morse systems.
+By 1901, however, the authors were issued an American patent for the "Writing Telegraph," which built on their previous design in an interesting way.
 Rather than using a wave in four steps, the authors proposed an "automatic transmitter capable of sending current impulses over the line which correspond to the direction and the size of a single letter element" [@pollak_writing-telegraph_1901, 3].
 In other words, they wanted to bend the sinusoidal wave to correspond roughly to the shape of the letter.
 In this way, the letter "s," to pick an easy example, could be transmitted by the means of an s-shaped wave.

 ![Record obtained at the receiving station, illustration from "Means for Rapidly Transmitting Telegrams," 1900